 Even in remote and rural areas, there will be long periods of time when your bike will be unattended.
 After a long day of cycling, having the peace of mind that your bike is more protected while you sleep can make a big difference, especially if you’re new to bikepacking and need all the rest you can get!

 While some locks can be very heavy, the majority of responses we received used lightweight locks such as cable locks (or even snowboard locks).
-These help to provide a level of protection without adding too much to the weight that you have to carry.
+This helps to provide a level of protection without adding too much to the weight that you have to carry.

 Reasons that you might not need a lock